 - Think critically about the world around them

 85% of our schools say they wouldn’t be able to bring in outside speakers at all without the help of Speakers for Schools

-What do speakers get out of taking part?
-Whether a CEO of a FTSE 100 or a renowned academic, Speakers for Schools offers a unique way for high-profile figures to give back, share their insights and engage with the next generation as they make decisions about their future.
+Whether a CEO of a FTSE 100, a digital pioneer or a renowned academic, Speakers for Schools offers a unique way for high-profile figures to give back, share their insights and engage with the next generation as they make decisions about their future.

 In addition to 95% of Speakers telling us they would highly recommend Speakers for Schools to their peers, over 65% of our speakers have said their work with us has helped them and their organisation better connect young people today, overall — with 30% of speakers offering extended opportunities after their talk.